clowder-framework/clowder2/docs/docs/devs/standalone-docker-deployment.md

-# Virtual Machine Setup
+# Standalone Docker Deployment

-A brief guide on how to setup Clowder2 on a virtual machine.
+A brief guide on how to setup Clowder2 on a host.

 ## Prerequisites
 - Docker